 At-home facials with UFO

-Namely, you can experience out-of-this-world facial treatments that are completely safe with FOREO’s UFO devices.
-UFO devices are safe to use and suitable for all skin types.
+Namely, you can experience out-of-this-world facial treatments that are completely safe and suitable for all skin types from the comfort of your home.

-For out-of-this-world facial treatment use UFO device that is completely safe for use during pregnancy.
+For out-of-this-world facial treatment use UFO device with a specially formulated face mask.

 Massages